 Let it go?
 Never!
 FROZEN 2 is finally arriving in 2019 and we couldn’t be more excited to take another trip to Arendelle with Elsa and Anna.
-But we don’t know much about that trip so far.
+That said, we don’t know much about that trip so far.
 The FROZEN sequel has been in development for years, but Disney’s lips have been iced shut when it comes to details.
 Even the first trailer doesn’t reveal too much.

 Make time on your Thanksgiving schedule, because FROZEN 2 is set for release on November 22, 2019.
 That’s the Friday before Thanksgiving — and it’s a few days earlier than the film’s original release, which was previously set for November 27.